Table of Contents

 Moreover, wear gloves and protective gears when drilling and applying the foam.

 Step 3.
-Let the foam spread
+Let The Foam Spread

 You should be patient when using this product.
 The foam will have to spread into the wall.
 In average, it will take up to 90 days for spray foams to kill a large portion of the colony.
 You may need to re-apply the foam once it reaches the end of the residual period.

-TOP 2 TERMITE RESISTANT SPRAY FOAM PRODUCTS
+List of TERMITE RESISTANT SPRAY FOAM PRODUCTS

-Product Name: Termidor Foam Termiticide/Insecticide
+1) Termidor Foam Termiticide/Insecticide

 If you’re looking for the most potent spray foam for termites, I recommend the Termidor Foam Termiticide.
 It has Fipronil as an active ingredient and is ready to use straight from the box.